-5.5 bus The Government's Enterprise Vision is that anyone with the talent, potential and drive to succeed in business should have the opportunity and the necessary support to do so, regardless of their background and where they live.
-The public sector has a key role to 4: Build a more enterprise friendly environment - creating the conditions for businesses to thrive and prosper; To correct for specific market failures - that create obstacles to successful enterprise, such as accessing finance, awareness of business advise, and difficulties in accessing training, research and development.
-5.6 bus of a The borough can be viewed as an entrepreneurial success story with self employment levels and business start-ups significantly exceeding the northwest regional averages .
-Looking forward, the growth of an economically active, older population some of whom are willing and able to work, provides an apportunity for Chorley to encourage greater coincide of residence and working in the future.
-5.7 The economic analysis supporting this strategy has highlighted a number of factors which are the hallmarks of an entrepreneurial borough.
-Among the factors prevalent in Chorley are: Str Strengths The relatively high generation of VAT business registrations compared to peer benchmarks; A relatively high density of businesses per employee compared to the North West and Central Lancs averages; Evidence to suggest that business growth rather that creation of new business units is triggering the higher levels of VAT registration; A clear entrepreneurial spirit; Weaknesses A lack of higher value base associated with entrepreneurial activity and small business growth; A superior labour force with high qualification levels, but which is largely displaced out to surrounding travel to work areas due to wage differentials.
-A rural community which is performing as well as regional and national benchmarks.
-However the future is clearly uncertain particularly with the phasing out of grant regimes which have supported the agricultural sector.
-5.8 Th e challenges for the Economic Regeneration Strategy are thus:
+- The Government's Enterprise Vision is that anyone with the talent, potential and drive to succeed in 5.5 business should have the opportunity and the necessary support to do so, regardless of their background and where they live.
+The public sector has a key role to4: - D Build a more enterprise friendly environment creating the conditions for businesses to thrive and prosper; - □ To correct for specific market failures that create obstacles to successful enterprise, such as accessing finance, awareness of business advise, and difficulties in accessing training, research and development. - 5.6 The borough can be viewed as an entrepreneurial success story with self employment levels and business start-ups significantly exceeding the northwest regional averages5.
+Looking forward, the growth of an economically active, older population some of whom are willing and able to work, provides an opportunity for Chorley to encourage greater coincide of residence and working in the future. - 5.7 The economic analysis supporting this strategy has highlighted a number of factors which are the hallmarks of an entrepreneurial borough.
+Among the factors prevalent in Chorley are: